-When I see this, meeting with 20+ customers in their first few weeks, I know that stretch VP of Product or Success has a shot.
+- When I see this, meeting with 20+ customers in their first few weeks, I know that stretch VP of Product or Success has a real shot to thrive.
 They got it right at the start.

 And when I see a stretch VP of Product or CS instead start with Gantt charts.
 Or debating features or pixels with the engineers.
 Or implementing new tools.
+Or spending 100% of their time in internal meetings.
 Well, that’s all great.
 But that’s not the job.
 The job of a VP of Product is to make sure as the product gets more complicated, the customer needs more varied, that you keep up and then keep ahead.
 More or less with VP of CS, too.

 And you can’t do that if you don’t know the customers cold.